How to Choose the Best Candle Scents for You

 Eden’s Tin Candles: Featuring spring-inspired fragrances, this candle fills your home with a beautifully fresh aroma such as Pomegranate Peony and Wild Honeysuckle

-Pressed Flower Mason Jars Candles: Quite possibly the best way to fragrance your home… You can add a beautiful fragrance to your home with any candle, but a pressed flower mason jar candle doubles as stunning decoration!
+Pressed Flower Mason Jars Candles: Quite possibly the best way to fragrance your home… You can add a beautiful fragrance to your home with any candle, but a pressed flower mason jar candle doubles as a stunning decoration!

 The exotic scent category is all about warmth, comfort, and indulgence.
 They are often the scents you want to eat – vanilla, cinnamon, and caramel.
 While others are resin notes that offer feelings of relaxation.
 All together each is heady, rich, and luxurious.